rexfaq/rexfaq/README.md

 MREX token is not consumable!
 As long as you hold one, you can use its perks permanently.

                                      _TREX FEATURES THAT ARE PROBABLY STAYING ON REX 2.0_

-**27) If I create a 5555 stake while I hold my TREX to get maximum interest, then transfer that stake to a friend, who doesn't have a TREX, will the interest rate go down when they receive the stake?**
+**1) If I create a 5555 stake while I hold my TREX to get maximum interest, then transfer that stake to a friend, who doesn't have a TREX, will the interest rate go down when they receive the stake?**

 No. TREX staked stakes are transferable!
 And they don't lose their perk when you transfer them.

+**2) If get a TREX now will it affect my stakes that are already made?**

+No. Only stakes made with a TREX in the same wallet will get the perk.
+That being said, after a TREX being owned.

+**3) Will the benefits of a TREX ever disappear?
+Is it time limited in some way?**

+No and no. What will disappear (decrease) is the % of interest you get, since many TREX stakes are being made on a daily basis, and this lowers the % for every other stakes.